aaron-grau/curic/react/readings/middleware.md

 ## Example: Contacts

 Say that we are building a web application that stores a user's contacts.
 On logging in we will need to fetch all of that user's contacts from our database.
-We would use middleware to tigger the AJAX request responsible for this action.
+We would use middleware to trigger the AJAX request responsible for this action.
 Our AJAX request and middleware might look something like the following:

 ```js
 // utils/api_contacts_utils.js